freedomofpress/securedrop/docs/update_tails_usbs.rst

 |Update Notification|

-We recommend that you back up your existing configuration and `update as soon as possible`_.
+We recommend that you :ref:`back up your existing configuration <backup_workstations>` and update as soon as possible.
 It usually takes some time for updates to download, so keep that in mind when choosing when to update.

 .. |Update Notification| image:: images/tails_update_notification.png
-.. _update as soon as possible: https://docs.securedrop.org/en/stable/backup_workstations.html

 Update Manually
 ---------------